 Skip to main content

 Olivier Séguin-Brault joined Magdalen College as a Senior Demy in 2025.
-He is currently a SSHRC Postdoctoral Fellow in French.
+He is currently a Postdoctoral Fellow in Early Modern French, supported by the Social Sciences and Humanities Research Council of Canada.

-He completed both his undergraduate and postgraduate studies in Early Modern literature at McGill University, before earning a PhD in Modern Languages from the Centre d’études supérieures de la Renaissance and the Université du Québec à Rimouski.
+He completed both his undergraduate and postgraduate studies in Early Modern literature at McGill University, before earning a PhD in Modern Languages from the Université de Tours—Centre d’études supérieures de la Renaissance and the Université du Québec à Rimouski.
 His research examines the intersections between literature and visual arts during the Renaissance, with particular attention to the relationship between fiction and architectural knowledge in sixteenth-century culture.

 His thesis, entitled Rabelais “studieux d’architecture”: savoirs architecturaux et culture encyclopédique dans la chronique pantagruéline, investigates the manifestations of architecture in Rabelais's fictionnal and learned writings (1532-1564).
 His current research examines Rabelais’s lexicographical work, particularly the Briefve declaration d'aulcunes dictions plus obscures, a glossary appended to some copies of the Quart livre des faicts et dicts heroïques du bon Pantagruel (1552).